Email this page

 Once the linkage is established it is subsequently used for processing global changes (standard superannuation rates, for example) and changes specific to individuals.

 MSD notifies New Zealand applicants of the information obtained from Australia, enabling them to correct any mismatch and confirm entitlements.
-This notice, under s.19D of the Social Welfare (Transitional Provisions) Act, serves most of the same functions as a s.103 notice of adverse action under the Privacy Act for the purposes of these three matches[2].
+This notice of adverse action (under the Social Security Regulations 2018 sections 243 or 244) is similar to a s.181 notice.

-While processing the application, if the applicant is uncertain as to the periods of residence, these can be confirmed using Customs records as described under matching progamme 9 Customs/MSD Periods of Residence Programme.
+While processing the application, if the applicant is uncertain as to the periods of residence, these can be confirmed using Customs records as described under the Customs/MSD Periods of Residence Programme.